 If attention is, as Eastwood defines it, the ability to “regulate your engagement with the world,” then the link to boredom makes sense.
 “We select and focus on something, and we hold other things at bay, we keep them out of our mind,” Eastwood said.
 “And so if we can’t regulate our attention very well, then we’re going to have a hard time staying engaged in an activity.”
 You lose your focus, and the feeling that accompanies the distraction registers as boredom.

-This is not necessarily a bad thing, by the way.
-It’s easy to see why a capacity to stay on-task is beneficial, and yet there is some evidence that suggests a link between distractibility and creativity.
-(If you’re still in a quiz-taking mood, you can test how easily you get distracted, too.)
-The notion that boredom and creativity may be linked is an intuitive one, though Eastwood cautions that it’s still early days in terms of the research here.
-Still, it’s a popular idea.
+This is not necessarily a bad thing: there is some evidence that suggests a link between distractibility and creativity.
+Are easily bored people more creative?
+It’s a popular idea, anyway.
 “I was the most bored little kid you’ve ever seen,” Hamilton creator Lin-Manuel Miranda told Broadway.com in 2011.
 (For evidence, consider this footage of a young Miranda dancing his little heart out to “Footloose.”)
 Earlier this year, he elaborated on that childhood boredom in an interview with GQ.
 “Time alone is the gift of self-entertainment—and that is the font of creativity,” he said.
 “Because there is nothing better to spur creativity than a blank page or an empty bedroom.”

 Boredom may shed some light on what motivates you.
-This is simplifying things, but broadly speaking, there are two categories people tend to fall into in terms of motivation: One force, known as the behavioral-activation system, drives you out into the world to discover new things.
+Academic psychologist theorize that there are two categories people tend to fall into in terms of motivation: One force, known as the behavioral-activation system, drives you out into the world to discover new things.
 The other, called the behavioral-inhibition system, pulls you back home, where it’s safe.
-People who are high in either of these tend to be more boredom-prone.
+People who are on the extreme ends of either of these tend to be more boredom-prone.

 Behavioral-activation types are high in sensation-seeking; these are the people who are jumping out of airplanes, traveling to exciting places, trying new foods.
 “For them, the world is just moving too slowly,” Eastwood said.
 “They’re looking for that next hit of adrenaline.
 So they’re more likely to feel bored — their motivation system is driving them into the world, and the world’s not meeting their need for stimulation.”
 On the other end of this continuum are the anxious, timid, stay-at-home types, those “that maybe end up avoiding life because of fear or anxiety,” Eastwood said.
 “And that withdrawal or avoidance means they’re going to be cut off from meaningful or satisfying activity in the world.”

 Boredom also has a lot to do with the way you understand your own emotions.
 There are some people who, if you ask them how they are doing, will reply, “Good.”
 Or maybe, “Not so good.”
 In an extreme case, “they might say, ‘Oh, I have a stomachache’ — they somaticize their feelings, they talk about their body,” Eastwood said.
 “But they don’t really talk about their feelings.”
-These people are high in what’s known as alexithymia, a term that sounds vaguely like some rare disease but is the psychologists’ term for someone who struggles to speak about their feelings.
+These people are high in what’s known as alexithymia, psychologists’ term for someone who struggles to speak about their feelings.

 They also, the research has suggested, tend to be highly boredom-prone.
 This may have to do with the directionlessness that is tied up in boredom.
 “Emotions are like compass points — they orient us toward meaningful and valued activities in the world,” Eastwood explained.
 “They help us stay on course, and move toward things that are important and valuable to us.
 Emotions are guides.
 And if we lack our guides … then we’re wandering.
 ‘What do I want to do?
 What’s going to bring me pleasure or enjoyment?
 What’s meaningful to me?’
 If we lack those compass points, then you’re going to struggle to stay engaged in satisfying or meaningful activities.”